ataiva-software/vertex/docs/development/project-status.md

 - ✅ **Phase 2**: UI and advanced features including web dashboard and monitoring
 - ✅ **Phase 3**: AI/ML analytics, multi-cloud integration, and enterprise security features
 - ✅ **Phase 4A**: Comprehensive testing suite with cross-service integration, performance, security, and reliability tests
+- ✅ **Phase 4B**: Complete CI/CD pipeline with automated deployment, environment management, and release processes

 ### The Path Forward:
-With Phase 4A complete, the Eden DevOps Suite now has a comprehensive testing framework that ensures reliability, performance, and security across all services.
-The platform is now ready for production deployment with confidence.
+The Eden DevOps Suite is now complete and ready for production use.
+All planned phases have been successfully implemented, resulting in a comprehensive, AI-powered DevOps platform with robust testing and deployment capabilities.

-**Next Steps:** Begin Phase 4B implementation focusing on deployment pipeline and CI/CD automation.
+**Next Steps:** Begin production rollout and onboarding of users to the platform.